 - Both CSE and CCE are forms of abuse and both occur where an individual or group takes advantage of an imbalance in power to coerce, manipulate or deceive a child into sexual or criminal activity.
 Whilst age may be the most obvious, this power imbalance can also be due to a range of other factors including gender, sexual identity, cognitive ability, physical strength, status, and access to economic or other resources.
 In some cases, the abuse will be in exchange for something the victim needs or wants and/or will be to the financial benefit or other advantage (such as increased status) of the perpetrator or facilitator.
 The abuse can be perpetrated by individuals or groups, males or females, and children or adults.
 The abuse can be a one-off occurrence or a series of incidents over time, and range from opportunistic to complex organised abuse.
 It can involve force and/or enticement-based methods of compliance and may, or may not, be accompanied by violence or threats of violence.
 Victims can be exploited even when activity appears consensual and it should be noted exploitation as well as being physical can be facilitated and/or take place online.
-More information include definitions and indicators are included in Annex A. of KCSIE - All staff should be aware of indicators, which may signal that children are at risk from, or are involved with these crimes.
+More information including definitions and indicators are included in Part 1 of KCSIE - It is important to note that the experience of girls who are criminally exploited can be very different to that of boys.
+The indicators may not be the same, however professionals should be aware that girls are at risk of criminal exploitation too.
+It is also important to note that both boys and girls being criminally exploited may be at higher risk of sexual exploitation. - All staff should be aware of indicators, which may signal that children are at risk from, or are involved with these crimes.
 These may include increased absence from school, a change in friendships or relationships with older individuals or groups, a significant decline in performance, signs of self-harm or a significant change in wellbeing, or signs of assault or unexplained injuries.
 Unexplained gifts or new possessions could also indicate that children have been approached by, or are involved with, individuals associated with criminal networks or gangs. - All staff should be aware of the associated risks and understand the measures in place to manage these.
-Advice for schools and colleges is provided in the Home Office's https://www.gov.uk/government/publications/advice-to-schools-and-colleges-on-gangs-and-youth-violence and its criminal exploitation of children and vulnerable adults: county lines guidance.
-County lines refers to the transport of illegal drugs from one area to another, often across police and local authority boundaries.
+Advice for schools and colleges is provided in the Home Office's Advice to schools and colleges on gangs and youth violence and its criminal exploitation of children and vulnerable adults: county lines guidance.